Release Notes for Stages 7.8

 Attend one of our Stages 7.8 introduction webinars, followed by a Q&A session, to learn more about the new capabilities.

 - Europe (German): Tuesday, February 8th, 2022, 15:00 - 16:00 MET

 - North America (English): Tuesday, February 8th, 2022, 1:00 PM - 2:00 PM EDT

 - Asia (English): Tuesday, February 15th, 2022, 4:00 PM - 5:00 PM CST

-Unable to attend live?
-Register anyway, and we will send you a link to a recording of the webinar when it is available.
+Missed them?
+Register anyway and we will send you a link to a recording of the webinar.

 Work Product States*

 The purpose of every process in the product lifecycle is to produce outputs with the desired quality.
 Especially in agile approaches, work products are created and iteratively refined until they required level of quality is reached.